danforthcenter/plantcv/docs/read_image.md

 - **Parameters:**
     - filename - image file to be read (possibly including a path)
-    - mode     - return mode of image ("native," "rgb,", "rgba", "flir", or "gray"), defaults to "native"
+    - mode     - return mode of image ("native," "rgb,", "rgba", "csv", or "gray"), defaults to "native"

 - **Context:**
     - Reads in file to be processed